telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/make-radtreeview-occupy-the-entire-window-height.md

->note Please take into account that you should use the correct client-side ID of the **TreeView** control.
+>tip Please take into account that you should use the correct client-side ID of the **TreeView** control.
 In this case it is RadTreeView1.
 The best way to get the client-side ID of the **TreeView** is to get it from the HTML output of the page where the **TreeView** resides.
 >